akabe/slap/demo-gradopt.md

 <figcaption>Fig 3.
 Convergence of steepest descent + Wolfe conditions (60 steps)</figcaption>
 </figure>

-The steps of naive steepest descent (described at the previous section) gradually gets small during the iteration (see Fig 2), but large steps appear in Fig 3 because large learning rates are sometimes chosen.
-They accelerate convergence.
+The convergence of Fig 3 is similar to that of Fig 2 (naive steepest descent described at the previous section), but the former is faster than the latter.

 Newton method
 -------------